cwesleya/javascript-algorithms/README.md

 3. Write the code that solves it.
 4. If you have time, modify your code to make it perform better.

 Example: Write a function that accepts an array of numbers and returns true if there is at least one duplicate number and false otherwise.
-Assume that only integers will be in the array."
+Assume that only integers will be in the array.

 1. Ok, I read it twice.
 I know what it's asking me to do.
 2. Manual solution in pseudo-code: